 Felipe Cardoso

-Associate Professor, Extension Faculty Specialist
+Professor, Extension Faculty Specialist

 Dr. Cardoso addresses the most important challenges faced by the dairy industry through his research in nutrition and reproduction.
 He engages dairy producers to implement data-driven best management practices into their operation.
 He studies the mechanisms of metabolic adaptation from gestation to lactation and the impact of nutrition on metabolism, reproduction, and health.